-Fecal Bacteria Survey,
+Transcript: Fecal Bacteria Survey

 Last year, we played the USDA parasite game.
 This year, we can play the fecal bacteria game, thanks to the Centers for Disease Control, which tests retail meat to see how much fecal matter contamination they can find.

-First up, Salmonella, a fecal pathogen that can trigger something called Reiter’s Syndrome, where you come down with Salmonella food poisoning once, and you can end up with chronic, debilitating arthritis for the rest of your life.
+First up, Salmonella; a fecal pathogen that can trigger something called Reiter’s syndrome, where you come down with Salmonella food poisoning once, and you can end up with chronic, debilitating arthritis for the rest of your life.
 And all sorts of other grisly consequences.

 Where’s Salmonella found the most?
 Chicken, turkey, beef, or pork?
-I would have guessed chicken, but no, turkey was nearly twice as risky in the latest annual survey in terms of Salmonella contamination.
+I would have guessed chicken; but no, turkey was nearly twice as risky in the latest annual survey in terms of Salmonella contamination.

 Thankfully, less than 50%.
 Only about 1 in 7 retail packages of poultry has the potential to permanently cripple us.
-Better odds than Russian Roulette!
+Better odds than Russian roulette!

 Seriously, though.
 Why are American consumers placed at such high risk?
-Earlier this year, in a meat industry trade publication an article was published on how countries in Europe boast extremely low salmonella rates.
+Earlier this year, in a meat industry trade publication, an article was published on how countries in Europe boast extremely low salmonella rates.
 They’ve gotten salmonella contamination in poultry as low as 2%.
 How do they do it?

-While countries like Sweden still find some Salmonella-positive flocks, the difference is that it is illegal there to sell salmonella-positive chicken… What a concept.
-It’s illegal to sell a product that could kill or cripple our childen.
+While countries like Sweden still find some Salmonella-positive flocks, the difference is that it is illegal there to sell salmonella-positive chicken.
+What a concept.
+It’s illegal to sell a product that could kill or cripple our children.
 So why don’t we do that?

-Can you imagine a toy manufacturer saying, Sorry, we’d love to pull unsafe toys off the market but such a large percentage of our toys are hazardous that it would be too expensive for us.
+Can you imagine a toy manufacturer saying, “Sorry, we’d love to pull unsafe toys from the market, but such a large percentage of our toys are hazardous, that it would be too expensive for us.”

-Next up, Campylobacter, a fecal pathogen that can trigger something called Guillain-Barre syndrome, where you come down with Campylobacter food poisoning once, and you can end up paralyzed on a ventilator.
-You’re not in a coma—you’re awake, but so completely paralyzed you can’t even breathe on your own.
-I’ve seen about a dozen patients with Guillain-Barre—it’s like straight out of a buried alive horror movie.
+Next up, Campylobacter, a fecal pathogen that can trigger something called Guillain-Barré syndrome, where you come down with Campylobacter food poisoning once, and you can end up paralyzed on a ventilator.
+You’re not in a coma; you’re awake—but so completely paralyzed you can’t even breathe on your own.
+I’ve seen about a dozen patients with Guillain-Barré—it’s like straight out of a buried alive horror movie.